-ZELDA VENTER
+ZELDA VENTER HIGH COURT REPORTER

-CONDOLENCES have poured in from all over the world following the death of Gill Jacot Guillarmool on Friday, shortly after she was diagnosed with cancer.
+CONDOLENCES have poured in from all over the world following the death of Gill Jacot Guillarmod on Friday, shortly after she was diagnosed with cancer.

-The tiny woman with the big soul touched the lives of many during ber nearly nine years at the Centre for Human Rights at the University of Pretoria's Law Faculty, where she was senior programme manager and llaison officer.
+The tiny woman with the big soul touched the lives of many during her nearly nine years at the Centre for Human Rights at the University of Pretoria's Law Faculty, where she was senior programme manager and liaison officer.

-Before joining the university, Jacot Guillarmod, 67, worked at the American Embassy in Pretoria for 35 years where she was involved in the Fulbright scholarship pro-
+Before joining the university, Jacot Guillarmod, 67, worked at the American Embassy in Pretoria for 35 years where she was involved in the Fulbright scholarship programme.